-At 60 meters wide and nearly the same in length, it is a dominating feature in the South of France… so much so that it is listed as a Great Site of France.
-The beach is the perfect launching point to paddle underneath the arch itself and explores the canyon at leisure.
+At 60 meters wide and nearly the same length, it is a dominating feature in the South of France… so much so that it is listed as a Great Site of France.
+The beach is the perfect launching point to paddle underneath the arch and leisurely explore the canyon.

 See Related: Best Family Vacation Spots in the World